Chief Executive Officer

 Mr. Zamani holds a BS in Business Management from the University of Phoenix and an Executive MBA from Virginia Tech.

 Chief Financial Officer

 Prior to becoming DGC International’s CFO, he worked as a consultant with Fortune 500 companies including Bearing Point, Pitney Bowes, and XM Satellite Radio.
-Throughout many engagements, he has provided internal auditing and financial oversight for government contractors, improving both performance and their bottom line.
+His internal auditing specialization and expertise for government contractors improved both their performance and bottom line.

 Vice President, Business Development